 Ingress controllers are beneficial as they provide a way to expose services to external requests.
 They create a single entry point for external traffic and provide path-based routing, middleware, and TLS termination features.
 They also improve security, as they can define TLS configurations and TLS security.
 We covered a list of the top 7 ingress controllers for Kubernetes.

-To know more about ingress controllers, watch this video:
+To learn more about ingress controllers, watch also this video:

 If you have questions related to this topic, feel free to book a meeting with one of our solutions experts, mail to email@example.com.